Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold: MESH Exhibits a Near-Optimal CAM Continuum

-We present MESH, a memory architecture in which single networks, \emph{without reparametrization or restructring}, can store few patterns with rich detail and increasingly more patterns with continuously decreasing detail, and thus inhabit the whole extent of the memory envelope, Fig.~\ref{fig:schematics}g.
-MESH consists of two components, Fig.~\ref{fig:schematics}f: 1) A predefined ``memory scaffold'' that generates a set of fixed points with large basins.
-The memory scaffold is a bipartite attractor network with an $N_L$-dimensional label layer and an $N_H$-dimensional hidden layer; and 2) a ``heteroassociative'' layer -- an $N_F$-dimensional input/readout layer whose arbitrarily specified patterns are hooked onto the memory scaffold via hetroassociative learning.
-The network construction is described in more detail in the following two sections.
-We first demonstrate the capabilities of MESH.

-To probe memory recovery in MESH, the feature layer is cued with a corrupted version of a stored pattern.
-The retrieval dynamics (Fig.~\ref{fig:schematics}f) of the network returns a cleaned up version of the cued pattern to the feature layer.
-MESH perfectly reconstructs upto $N_H$ arbitrary stored patterns $N_{patts}$ of size $N_F$ bits each.
-When $N_{patts}$ is increased beyond this number, the network performs partial reconstruction of the stored patterns, with a smooth decay in the quality of reconstructed patterns, Fig. \ref{fig:MESH_CAM_resutls}a.
+We present MESH, a memory architecture in which a single network, \emph{without reparametrization or restructuring}, can tradeoff in an online way increasingly many stored patterns for decreasing detail per pattern, thus populating the whole extent of the theoretical memory envelope, Fig.~\ref{fig:schematics}g.
+MESH consists of two components, Fig.~\ref{fig:schematics}f: 1) a predefined ``memory scaffold'' --- implemented through a bipartite attractor network, with an $N_L$-dimensional label layer with $k$-hot activations, and an $N_H$-dimensional hidden layer --- which generates $\binom{N_L}{k}$ fixed points with large basins; and 2) a ``heteroassociative'' network --- in which $N_F$-dimensional inputs encoding up to $\binom{N_L}{k}$ arbitrary patterns in a feature layer are hooked onto the memory scaffold via hetroassociative learning.
+While we describe MESH in more detail in the following sections, here we first present its capabilities.
+To probe memory recovery, the feature layer of MESH is cued with a corrupted version of a stored pattern.
+The retrieval dynamics (Fig.~\ref{fig:schematics}f) aims to return to the feature layer a cleaned up version of the cued pattern.
+MESH perfectly reconstructs upto $N_H$ arbitrary stored patterns $N_{patts}$ of size $N_F$ bits each when cued with clean or noisy patterns, Fig.~\ref{fig:MESH_CAM_resutls}a (see Fig.~\ref{fig:appendix_noisyOverlapMI} for noisy cues).
+When $N_{patts}$ is increased beyond this number, the network performs partial reconstruction of the stored patterns when cued by clean or noisy patterns, with a smooth decay in the quality of reconstructed patterns, Fig.~\ref{fig:MESH_CAM_resutls}a (Fig.~\ref{fig:appendix_noisyOverlapMI} for noisy cues).
+In this regime, every pattern is partially recalled, Fig.~\ref{fig:appendix_MIrelative}a (in contrast to models in which individual patterns are explicitly rewritten when adding new ones, thus any given pattern is either perfectly recalled or not at all, resulting in smooth degradation only on average~\cite{tyulmankov2021biological}.